-So you’ve formed your opinion about adidas, composed an online application and after its review through the responsible recruiter you got invited for a personal interview!?
+So you’ve formed your opinion about adidas, trawled open positions on the adidas jobs site, composed an online application, submitted your CV and cover letter and now you’ve now been invited for a personal interview.
 But interviews are tricky, right?

 A quick Internet search will return pages upon pages of advice and guidance on how to act… how to dress… how to prepare… it’s a minefield to navigate.
 This becomes even more difficult when you add into the mix the excitement of that interview being with an aspirational brand like adidas.

 Well, the good news is, when we interview we want to see you at your best!
 To help you get there, our Global Recruitment Team has compiled a list of top “DO’S & DON’TS” to consider when preparing for your adidas job interview.

 But before we dive in, I won’t pretend these will work for other businesses but rather they will help you to understand the rules of our game.

 - Be relaxed and have a positive mindset.
 There really is nothing to be scared of.
 Our managers want to feel your passion and to understand your skills.
 This will help them imagine where you would fit within the team and what value you can bring.

 - Be Yourself.
 Our culture is really very important to us (learn more about it here and here).
 We are really looking to meet and understand the real you.
 Authenticity and honesty are key!

 - Be Prepared.
 Our managers want to see your commitment level, motivation and initiative.
 This includes a solid understanding of the job, our business, our marketplace and our competitors.
 Our Company Website as well as this Blog can be valuable sources for your research.
 But don’t forget the small details that can have a big impact – like knowing where and when the interview is and turning up at the right place on time!